Printer-friendly version

 1. In addition to Section 3.1, proposals for new programs and major program initiatives must include:

-3.1.2 Changes to program structure and program requirements
+3.1.2 Changes to program requirements

 1. will be permitted to choose either to: